cloudlinux/cloudlinux-doc/docs/elevate/README.md

 Depending on the amount and size of the packages that need to be updated, the upgrade process may take a long time, up to several hours.
 This time also varies with the machine's resources and the speed of internet connection.

-If the machine remains unresponsive for more than 2 hours, assume the upgrade process failed during the post-reboot phase.
+If the machine remains unresponsive for more than 2 hours after rebooting, assume the upgrade process failed during the post-reboot phase.

 ### How do I use it?